Table of Contents

 Colitis describes inflammation of the colon (col=colon + itis=inflammation).
 Examples of causes of colitis include

-- infection, for example, those caused by bacterial like C. difficile, viruses, and parasites),
+- infection, for example, caused by bacteria like C. difficile, viruses, and parasites;

 - inflammatory bowel disease like Crohn's disease and ulcerative colitis,